 Dan Robinson is the CTO of Heap, where he built the first version of the company’s data infrastructure and designed a new kind of interview process around what actually makes software engineers effective.
 He lives to hike.

 [Eric] For the first 8 months at Lattice, it was just me and my co-founder Jake.
 I wrote all the code and Jack did all the selling.
 We went with the startup advice of “don’t hire for as long as possible.”
 Throughout that 8 months, previous co-workers had reached out, asking what we were working on.
 So when we were ready to hire, it was easy as we kept warm leads.
 Nurturing hiring leads like you nurture sales leads is really important because you never know when you’ll suddenly have an offer, or they’ll have a different life experience that allows them to work with you.

-[Ammon] I think we should just take the general advice that is, it almost always makes sense for the first new hires to come from your network.
+[Ammon] I think we should just take the general advice that is: It almost always makes sense for the first new hires to come from your network.
 Especially because at an early stage you don’t have native advantages of people knowing about your or your product.
-At Triplebyte, our product is a pirating platform, and so we actually wanted to make our first hire through the platform as a test of the product.
+At Triplebyte, our product is a pirating platform.
+So we actually wanted to make our first hire through the platform as a test of the product.
 But the next few hires were people that I’d worked with previously.

 [Jessica] Pilot’s first engineering hire was a friend of our CEOs from way back in high school, which is in your network, but in a really old-school way.
 Something worthwhile to keep in mind when making the first hires, is that these engineers will reinforce the culture you want to establish for your team.
 This person is going to have a disproportionate impact on culture, and also be very involved in evaluating future candidates.